Adi3182004/ASTRICK/readme.txt

 This project is licensed under the **Educational License** for learning and research purposes.

-**Educational License**
+### Educational License

 This project is provided as-is for educational and research purposes.
 It demonstrates AI, voice processing, and system automation concepts.

 **Permissions:**
-- Use for learning and education
+- ✅ Use for learning and education
-- Modify for personal projects
+- ✅ Modify for personal projects
-- Study and analyze the code
+- ✅ Study and analyze the code
-- Contribute improvements
+- ✅ Contribute improvements

 **Restrictions:**
-- Do not use for commercial products without permission
+- ❌ Do not use for commercial products without permission
-- Do not remove attribution or license notices
+- ❌ Do not remove attribution or license notices
-- Do not use for malicious purposes
+- ❌ Do not use for malicious purposes

 For commercial licensing, contact the author.